fmetivier/OpenPattern/docs/source/FromScratch.rst

-It should be noted  that, at present, an assembly notch is placed as a comment consisting of V in series (beurk).
+It should be noted  that, at present, an assembly notch is placed as a comment consisting of V in series
+(beurk it's ugly and I really apologize for this hack).

 French curves
 ~~~~~~~~~~~~~